rougier/matplotlib-tutorial/README.rst

 Next, we need to create several rings.
 For this, we can use the scatter plot object that is generally used to visualize points cloud, but we can also use it to draw rings by specifying we don't have a facecolor.
-We have also to take care of initial size and color for each ring such that we have all size between a minimum and a maximum size and also to make sure the largest ring is almost transparent.
+We also have to take care of initial size and color for each ring such that we have all sizes between a minimum and a maximum size.
+In addition, we need to make sure the largest ring is almost transparent.

 .. image:: figures/rain-static.png